Best Forex Brokers with Trading APIs for 2026

 The Python REST package (fxcmpy) is well-documented and community-maintained.
 ForexConnect supports C++, C#, Java, VB, VBA, and works across Linux, iOS, and Android.
 VPS hosting is available at $30 per month, with fees refunded for traders who reach $500,000 in notional volume over three consecutive months.

 FXCM does not support MT5.
 Tradeable instruments are narrower than brokers like IG or Interactive Brokers.
-For developers wanting multiple API types and multi-language support within a single regulated account, the breadth is difficult to match at the retail level.
+For developers wanting multiple API types and multi-language support within a single regulated account, FXCM offers one of the broader API selections available to retail traders.

 IG